Little-known outfit IRC claims responsibility for Mangaluru blast | Law-Order

 - India

-A little-known outfit Islamic Resistance Council (IRC) has reportedly claimed responsibility for the Mangaluru blast on November 19, saying one of its 'Mujahid brother Mohammed Shariq' attempted to attack a 'Hindutva Temple in Kadri.'
-While top police officers remained tight-lipped, police sources said they are verifying the origin of this information.
+A little-known outfit Islamic Resistance Council (IRC) has reportedly claimed responsibility for the Mangaluru blast on November 19, saying that one of its 'Mujahid brother Mohammed Shariq' attempted to attack a 'Hindutva Temple in Kadri.'
+The Additional Director General of Police (Law and Order) Alok Kumar said the police are verifying the genuineness of the organisation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)